-- Any state's approved teacher preparation program through a regionally accredited college or university in Agriculture; Business/Marketing Ed; Family & Consumer Sciences; Technology Ed
+- Any state's approved teacher preparation program through an accredited college or university in Agriculture; Business/Marketing Ed; Family & Consumer Sciences; Technology Ed

 (Form 4075E) You will also need to apply for the residency teacher certificate and meet all requirements for residency before the CTE Initial can be issued.

 - Any state's approved Business and Industry Route program (Form 4075G),

 Need all the forms below for both routes: